zoeyj3/2216_documentation/docs/general-operations.md

 ## Overview

-In this section, we will guide you through some basic setting up operations, including creating a draw.io file, sharing it with others, and exporting it locally.
+In this section, we will guide you through some basic setup operations, including creating a Draw.io file, sharing it with others, and exporting it locally.

 ## Setup